 Have you seen these layered citrus ice cubes floating around on the ‘gram lately?
-As a fan of fancy cubes, I was excited to create them recently for a photo shoot with my favorite cocktail mixer brand at the bungalow!
+As a fan of fancy cubes, I was excited to create them recently for a photoshoot with my favorite cocktail mixer brand at the bungalow!

 When Iconic Cocktail Co. reached out for a collaboration photoshoot I was thrilled — of course!
 A quick brainstorming session led us to the fact that we needed a lot of citrus and a lot of garden-fresh herbs.

-Get more out of end-of-season citrus
+Get more out of citrus

+Aside from dehydrating your citrus bounty, freezing is the best way to preserve a lot of juice.
 When it comes to making ombre citrus ice cubes, you can use freshly squeezed or store-bought juice.
 And hey, if you have some citrus juice stock-piled in the freezer, wouldn’t it be funny to thaw that out just to turn it back into an ice cube?
 I digress.

 I happen to find the ceremony of juicing citrus to be one of the more exciting parts of this process, the kids love doing it with me (I actually have proof of this in an IGTV post).